 Or Acrid from Canada, do you remember that band?
 Acrid had a split 10” I think, with Left for Dead, another Canadian band, and it had a red buzzsaw.
 With the packaging you could see the record; it was a blood red buzzsaw.
 It was a sweet record.
 Canadian folk making nasty hardcore.

-This reminds me of Full of Hell a little bit, actually.
+This reminds me of Full Of Hell a little bit, actually.
 Let’s check out another song.
 Track 3 is always a key track.
 Because your first song is your opener—with pop music, it’s typically the single—and the second song is usually an aggressive rocker song that’s maybe two or three minutes long, like a quickie to kinda keep the momentum of the big opening, and then the third track is usually the weird song, the change of pace song, you know what I’m sayin’?
 You don’t know what I’m sayin’, do you?

 I like the bass sound.
 It’s got a really good live sound to it.
 I can hear the room, you know what I mean, and they captured that ambient room noise.
 That’s why I like the first Eyehategod record so much, because I can see the dirty little filthy basement that it was probably recorded in.
 Like, I can just see it in my head; I can hear it.
 That’s the sort of thing that usually only happens by accident.